sofiiir/eds240-nri-acs-viz/README.md

 ## Repository Contents:

 -**Quarto document:** [Hexbin graph](https://github.com/sofiiir/eds240-nri-acs-viz/blob/main/hw2/hw2.qmd).
-Quarto document calculating the percentage of counties in each state that have an NRI score in the "Relatively High" category and a hexplot visualizing the results.
+Calculates the percentage of counties in each state that have an NRI score in the "Relatively High" category and a hexplot visualizing the results.
--**Quarto document:** [Stacked Bar Plot]()  Quarto document exploring the racial and ethnic break down of each county relative to their NRI categorical scores.
+-**Quarto document:** [Stacked Bar Plot]()  Explores the racial and ethnic break down of each county relative to their NRI categorical scores.
 -**Quarto document:** [Data and graph exploration](https://github.com/sofiiir/eds240-nri-acs-viz/blob/main/exploration.qmd)

 ### References: